-API Simulator™ is a versatile tool for easily creating and running API simulations.
+API Simulator™ is a versatile tool for easily modeling and running API simulations.

-An API simulation consists of a set of simlets.
-For synchronous request/response type of APIs, like those exposed over HTTP, each simlet simulates the output (the HTTP response) for a given input (the HTTP request).
+An API Simulation consists of a set of simlets.
+For synchronous request/response type of APIs exposed over HTTP:

 API Simulator inspects the input by applying matching rules.
 Those matching rules usually look for key values in the input but can also try to match the complete input verbatim.

 A matched input is then mapped to the simlet that will produce the simulated output for that input.

 There are two options for when no simlet from the simulation matches an input:

 Forward unrecognized requests to their actual destination and pass back the live responses.

 There are two types of responses with respect to the payload they return: static stubs/mocks and dynamic responses.

 Static API response stubs/mocks are canned responses – responses that don’t change between requests for the same simlet.

 Dynamic responses produced by a simlet are rendered from a template.
 The template is comprised of fragments.
 Special kinds of fragments – placeholders and scriptlets – make it possible to provide dynamic output.